 Brad Pitt and Orlando Bloom had moments of this in Troy.
 Brad Pitt, fully capable of all ranges in performance, looks halfway comatose unless he's got a shirtless scene, in which case he turns into a Large Ham.
 Bloom is clearly out to lunch for half the movie and has fun with it when his character gets lines.

+In his long career, Sir Christopher Lee played this trope many times.
+An awesome actor, he nevertheless played (mostly villains) in many, many awful B flicks, and then deliberately set his acting to over-the-top mode.
+As a result, these movies often ended up into the So Bad, It's Good zone, almost only because of him.
 It probably helps that he'll rarely flinch at any project offered him.
 He once did the narration for a Rhapsody of Fire album, back when they were still called Rhapsody, and stated in the interview that he was told when he was young that a person should try everything in life, except murder and incest.

 Al Pacino, from iconic performances in classic films like The Godfather and Dog Day Afternoon, was widely believed to be one of the greatest actors in the history of film.
 Al "HOO-AH!!"
 Pacino, from oversized performances in films like S1m0ne, Gigli and 88 Minutes, is widely believed to enjoy money.
 Ironically, it's the latter who won the Oscar.